Online Master’s in Communication Disorders Programs – Including Speech Pathology in 2023

 Choosing an Online Master's in Communication Disorders Program

 Choosing the right MCD program is extremely important, as it sets the stage for students to reach their academic and professional goals.
-Since prospective students have already obtained a BA or BS in a related field, many are already working full-time and need to work their post-grad education into their busy schedules.
+Since prospective students have already obtained a BA or BS in a related field, many are already working full-time and must work their post-grad education into their busy schedules.
 In these cases, online and hybrid programs are ideal matches, but there are a few things that all students should consider before selecting an MCD program.

 Certification, Licensure, and Accreditation

 Many students choose to earn a master's in communication disorders so that they can become speech pathologists.
-In this case, students will need to ensure that their program of choice's curriculum satisfies the academic and clinical requirements to receive certification from the American Speech-Language-Hearing Association (ASHA).
+In this case, students must ensure that their program of choice's curriculum satisfies the academic and clinical requirements to receive certification from the American Speech-Language-Hearing Association (ASHA).
 They should also ensure that their program will leave them eligible for licensure in their state and also satisfies requirements for education credentials for public school employment if that is the route they wish to go.

 Program Cost